 These are all distinctly different changes, and each requires change management to be successful.
 Each impacts people and how they do their job.
 Each can suffer from slow adoption and low utilization.
 Each has risks associated with people not becoming engaged or resisting the change.

-While each of the initiatives needs change management to be successful, the right amount and approach for change management will be different.
-Change management strategies define the approach needed to manage change given the unique situation of the project or initiative.
+While each of these initiatives needs change management to be successful, the right amount and approach for change management will be different.
+Change management strategies define the approach needed to manage change given the unique situation of your project.
+Below are the three steps to creating a change management strategy.

 How big is the change?
 Who will it affect?
-How has the organization handled a similar change before?
+What is the timeline and does it compete with other initiatives?
 These are some of the questions you will need to answer as you prepare a strategy for managing change.

 - What is the scope of the change?